 You’ve Got Mail (And most of Tom Hanks Films)

-The Cornetto Trilogy (Sean of the Dead, Hot Fuzz and the End of the World.)
+The Cornetto Trilogy (Sean of the Dead, Hot Fuzz and The World’s End.)

 Bruce Willis Films (Die Hard, The Fifth Element, Hudson Hawk, Armageddon.)

 Marvel Films, I love superheroes.
 Thor is my favourite, but close second is Captain America.

 I also like some anime and in particular anything from Studio Ghibli such as My Neighbour Totoro, Kiki’s Delivery Service, Spirited Away, Arietty, Porco Rosso…ok, it would be really hard to choose a favourite.
 And they are all currently available on Netflix..yay!